-It is easy to embed a Teamup Calendar in an existing website or intranet.
-With an embedded calendar, you can make your shared Teamup Calendar available under your existing personal or business website name.
+It is easy to embed a Teamup Calendar into any Web site or Facebook page.
+With an embedded calendar, you can make your shared Teamup Calendar available under your existing personal or business brand.
 Doing so can be an advantage for several reasons:

 - The embedded calendar can correspond to an existing web presence.

 - You can assign an easy-to-remember web address to an embedded calendar.

 - You can keep your personal or business branding consistent.